tomaspiaggio/dark/README.md

 - [ ] switcher on control+tab+tab doesn't close automatically, need to do enter
 - [ ] title changes on the frontend but is not actually stored or returned
+- [ ] when a website doesn't exist it just goes to a blank screen
+- [ ] support websites starting on https:// or http://